 Level D (second edition) spends a good deal of time on skills that will be needed as students move into more complex math.
 For example, they become very familiar with multiplication facts as well as patterns of multiples for each number.
 Then they begin work on factoring.
 Division with remainders is taught, but less time than I expected is devoted specifically to division.
 Other topics covered include fractions, measurement in both the metric and U.S. customary systems, geometry (including work with drawing tools), time, money, charts, graphs, and problem-solving skills.

-Level E (second edition), according to the publisher, "works with multiplication of multi-digit numbers by two-digits, division of multi-digits by a single digit, and equivalent and mixed number fractions.
+Level E (second edition), works with multiplication of multi-digit numbers by two-digits, division of multi-digits by a single digit, and equivalent and mixed number fractions.
 It also works with prime numbers, factors, decimals to the hundredths, and percents.
 Algebraic concepts are introduced and problem solving is emphasized throughout.
 In geometry they study classification of triangles and polygons, symmetry, reflections, angle measurement, and work with 3-dimensional figures.
-Measurement, elapsed time, distance, money and capacity problems are explored."
-(This edition came out after I wrote the original review, and I have not yet seen it.)
+Measurement, elapsed time, distance, money and capacity problems are explored.
+This level also teaches students how to use a calculator.
+However, the calculator is used strategically rather than as a crutch.
+For example, students learn the order of operations on a calculator, how to show dollars and cents, and how to calculate the cost of diesel fuel.
+Three lessons use the calculator as students get into some advanced work with prime numbers.

 These lists almost misrepresent the content since Dr. Cotter uses her own unique vocabulary for teaching some of these concepts, integrating concepts with each other more than you find in most programs.
 Her goal is to lay a much stronger foundation in mathematical thinking and understanding.